-The transfer of homestead property by an institutionalized person or their spouse for less than FMV is an allowed divestment and doesn't result in a penalty period when the transfer is to
+The transfer of homestead property by an institutionalized person or their spouse for less than FMV is an allowed divestment and doesn't result in a penalty period when the transfer is to:

-- The institutionalized person's spouse - The institutionalized person's child who meets at least one of the following criteria: - The child is younger than 21 years or - The child is blind or - o The child is permanently and totally disabled or - o The child is at least 21 years old and meets all of the following: - The child resided in the institutionalized person's home for at least two years immediately before the person moved to a medical institution; and, - The child provided care to the institutionalized person, which permitted him or her to reside at home rather than in the institution; and, and - The child provided care for the entire two years immediately before the person moved to a medical institution.
+- The institutionalized person's spouse - The institutionalized person's child who meets at least one of the following criteria: - The child's provision of care must be verified by a notarized statement from the institutionalized person's physician or someone else who has personal knowledge of the circumstances.
+A notarized statement from the child is not sufficient. - The child is younger than 21 years or - The child is blind or - $\circ$ ~ The child is permanently and totally disabled or - The child is at least 21 years old and meets all of the following: - The child resided in the institutionalized person's home for at least two years immediately before the person moved to a medical institution; and, - The child provided care to the institutionalized person, which permitted him or her to reside at home rather than in the institution; and, and - The child provided care for the entire two years immediately before the person moved to a medical institution. - The institutionalized person's sibling if the sibling both: - Resided in the institutionalized person's home for at least one year immediately before the institutionalized person moved to a medical institution, and - Has a verified equity or ownership interest in the home.

-The child's provision of care must be verified by a notarized statement from the institutionalized person's physician or someone else who has personal knowledge of the circumstances.
-A notarized statement from the child is not sufficient.

-- The institutionalized person's sibling if the sibling both: - Resided in the institutionalized person's home for at least one year immediately before the institutionalized person moved to a medical institution, and - Has a verified equity or ownership interest in the home.
 The equity or ownership interest must be verified by documentation such as a copy of the deed or land contract.
 The sibling's name on the document is not sole proof, so other documentation such as canceled checks and receipts may be needed.